-COVID-19 EU PolicyWatch
+About COVID-19 EU PolicyWatch

+The disruption of work and life as a result of the COVID-19 pandemic across the EU is unprecedented.
+A growing number of businesses are coming under threat, putting the jobs of more and more workers at risk.
 Policymakers – including governments, support institutions, social partners and other social actors – moved swiftly to mitigate the social and economic effects on businesses, workers and citizens.
 Eurofound’s COVID-19 EU PolicyWatch aims to map measures introduced to cushion the social and economic effects on businesses, workers and citizens.
 It also includes information on the role played by social partners in the design and implementation of the measures.

-- to record selected examples of company practices
+- record selected examples of company practice

 Outside the scope of this database are public health measures, travel and movement restrictions and company-specific job losses, the latter of which are reported in Eurofound’s European Restructuring Monitor (ERM) events database.
 The ERM database on support instruments for restructuring also provides more structural information on some types of measures, as well as offering the option to filter by measures taken in response to COVID-19.
 More in-depth sector-specific guidance for adapting workplaces can be obtained from EU-OSHA.